Types of Teams

 Refer to the ACA Rules & Guidelines for more information about the rules governing teams.

 All teams must register with the ACA.
 Doing so provides insurance coverage for all coaches and volunteers, as well as supporting ACA programs.
 If you are a new team and want to register with the ACA, your team director/head coach should contact the executive director.
-If you are a returning team director/head coach, simply visit the Pit Zone.
+If you are a returning team director/head coach, simply visit the ACA online registration system.